charliespy/US-Power-Outages-Analysis/README.md

 ### Model Architecture
 The final model employs a random forest regressor with tuned hyperparameters, striking a balance between complexity and predictive power.

-### Model Performance**
+### Model Performance
-Even before hyperparameter tuning, the final model exhibits improved performance compared to the baseline.
-The test accuracy is approximately 93%, with an RMSE of 1597.9978623084187 and an R-squared value of 0.22945220560576407.
-After hyperparameter tuning, the model achieves an accuracy of around 93.5%, with an RMSE of 1596.737056096661 and an R-squared value of 0.2306676367543974.
-These metrics demonstrate the model's ability to accurately predict power outage duration.
+Even before hyperparameter tuning, the final model exhibits a significant improvement in performance compared to the baseline.
+The test RMSE is 1474.2525101701656 and the R-squared value is 0.27785385330546075.

-### Highlight
+### Hyperparameters Tuning
-It's important to note that all RMSE and R-squared values presented are derived from the testing set, providing a robust evaluation of the model's performance on unseen data.
+In the process of hyperparameter tuning for the Random Forest Regressor, a grid search was performed over a range of `max_depth` and `n_estimators`, exploring values from 1 to 200.
+The computational time for this search was approximately 1 minute and 45 seconds.
+The optimal hyperparameters identified were `max_depth`=11 and `n_estimators`=41.
+These parameters showcased a balance between model complexity and generalization, contributing to improved performance on the test set.

+The tuned Random Forest model demonstrated a modest enhancement over the untuned version, with the Root Mean Squared Error (RMSE) decreasing to 1383.6004458577404 and the R-squared value changing to 0.20563503640079228 on the test dataset.
+This suggests that the fine-tuned hyperparameters enabled the model to better capture underlying patterns in the data, emphasizing the significance of hyperparameter optimization for model refinement.
+The chosen hyperparameters are deemed effective for achieving a favorable trade-off between model complexity and predictive accuracy.

 ### Summary
 The evolution of our predictive model for power outage duration reveals significant enhancements in accuracy, precision, and overall performance.
-Beginning with a logistic regression baseline, we observed commendable performance, even with a restricted feature set.
+Beginning with a linear regression baseline, we observed commendable performance, even with a restricted feature set.
 However, as the model complexity increased and more diverse features were introduced, the random forest regressor emerged as the superior choice.

 The incorporation of categorical features such as 'CLIMATE.CATEGORY' proved pivotal in capturing nuanced patterns within the data.
 These features, transformed using one-hot encoding, contributed to the model's ability to discern intricate details about climate episodes and outage causes.

 The introduction of cyclical encoding for temporal features, exemplified by 'OUTAGE.MONTH,' empowered the model to grasp seasonal patterns more effectively.
 Additionally, the inclusion of 'U.S._STATE' and 'UTIL.CONTRI' as features further enriched the model's understanding of regional and economic influences on power outage duration.

-The model's journey from a logistic regression baseline to a tuned random forest regressor showcased the importance of model selection and hyperparameter tuning.
+The model's journey from a linear regression baseline to a tuned random forest regressor showcased the importance of model selection and hyperparameter tuning.
 The latter significantly improved accuracy, as evidenced by the reduction in RMSE and the increase in R-squared values.
 These outcomes underscore the model's proficiency in predicting power outage duration, offering valuable insights for utility planning and resource allocation.

 In conclusion, the iterative refinement process, coupled with strategic feature selection and hyperparameter tuning, culminated in a robust predictive model capable of providing accurate estimates of power outage duration.